steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

 Miscellaneous
 =============

-Performance-critical HIP provides an environment variable, “export HIP_FORCE_DEV_KERNARG=1,” that can put HIP kernel arguments directly to device memory to reduce the latency of accessing kernel arguments.
-It can reduce 2 to 3 us for some kernels.
-Setting this variable for the FA decode containing splitK and reduced kernels can reduce the total time by ~6us in the benchmark test.
+Performance-critical HIP provides an environment variable, ``export HIP_FORCE_DEV_KERNARG=1``, that can put HIP kernel arguments directly to device memory to reduce the latency of accessing kernel arguments.
+It can reduce 2 to 3 μs for some kernels.
+Setting this variable for the FA decode containing splitK and reduced kernels can reduce the total time by around 6 μs in the benchmark test.

-Set the clock for deterministic.
-Use the command \`rocm-smi --setperfdeterminism 1900\` to set the max clock speed to 1900MHz instead of the default 2100MHz.
+Set the clock to deterministic.
+Use the command ``rocm-smi --setperfdeterminism 1900`` to set the max clock speed to 1900MHz instead of the default 2100MHz.
 This can reduce the chance of clock speed decrease due to chip high temperature by setting a lower cap.
-This setting can be restored to default with \`rocm-smi -r`.
+You can restore this setting to its default value with ``rocm-smi -r``.

 Set numa autobalance.
 Run the command ``cat /proc/sys/kernel/numa_balancing`` to check the current settings.
 An output of ``0`` indicates this setting is available.
 If output is ``1``, run the command